Junk Hippy Casa

-“I feel, sometimes, like I should've lived in California in the 1970s,” Grandi said.
+“I feel like I should've lived in California in the 1970s,” Grandi said.
 “Collected, traveled, laid back, eclectic and edgy would be the top words to describe my design style.”

 Couple those words with individuality and that is the Junk Hippy style she aims to create.

-Vintage rugs layered together, posters of rock legends, chairs with funky design, pillows in an array of colors and textures, statues of spiritual guidance, photographs of her most beloved travels and people, and books that line the built-in shelves covering an assortment of topics.
+Vintage rugs layered together, posters of rock legends, worn leather chairs, pillows in an array of colors and textures, statues of spiritual guidance, photographs of her most beloved travels and people, and books that line the built-in shelves covering an assortment of topics.

 “This is my safe-haven, my refuge,” Grandi said.
-“A place where I gather with my favorite people and laugh, tell stories and savor life.”
+“A place where I gather with my favorite people and laugh, tell stories and live life.”

 With bare feet, she wanders the rooms of her home, revealing sunlight to each area as she pulls back the curtains.
 A deep exhale, she sits on her vintage Chesterfield sofa, and reveals what home is to her.

-“It has all my favorite things in it —from people to food to energy and dreams, it’s my whole world,” Grandi said.
+“It has all my favorite things in it —from people to food to energy and dreams,” Grandi said.

 Her place for personal growth, support and meditation, that is what home means to Grandi.